-Unlike tennis, padel is played in an enclosed “cage,” but open at the top.
-It’s this unique structure – its walls, fences, and compact dimensions – that gives the sport its full tactical and spectacular dimension.
+Unlike tennis, padel is played in a closed “cage,” but open at the top.
+It is this unique structure – its walls, its mesh fences, and its compact dimensions – that gives the sport its full tactical and spectacular dimension.

 To play well, and even to install a court, it is essential to know the official standards set by the International Padel Federation (FIP).
 A non-compliant court can make the game inconsistent or even invalidate its use for competitions.